-“We are facing unprecedented challenges, and we look to our new leaders for solutions, for diplomacy, and for action.
-Never has the world needed these graduates more,” she said.
+“We are facing unprecedented challenges, and we look to our new leaders for solutions, for diplomacy, and for action,” she said.
 “This generation of Spartans refuses to settle for mediocrity.
 They own the passion and drive to create change in this world, and they will not stop until they see the great things they are capable of come to fruition.
 I believe in the future they are so intent to build, and I have great optimism because of what this class has already accomplished.”

 As has become tradition, the Castleton Alumni Association presented two distinguished awards to members of the Castleton University community.
 History Program Coordinator and Professor Patricia van der Spuy was awarded the Alumni Association Outstanding Faculty award, which is given annually to a faculty member whose excellence in teaching influences students well beyond graduation.

 Mathematics graduate James Wolfe was honored with the Leonard C. Goldman Distinguished Senior Award, given to a graduating senior who has excelled in and out of the classroom, contributed to community service, and served as an example to others.

 Andrew Wilson, a part-time faculty member in Media and Communication was awarded the Endowed Outstanding Part-Time Faculty Award, which honors one of Castleton’s many dedicated, highly-competent part-time faculty.

 Preston Garcia, a full-time faculty member in Natural Sciences Department was awarded the Endowed Richardson Faculty Award, given once every three years to a deserving full-time faculty member.